NatalieKAndersson/DEVOLUTION/README.md

 <img src="https://github.com/NatalieKAndersson/DEVOLUTION/blob/master/EM_Tumor1.PNG" width="500">

 We can also look at the matrix named "Clustering".
 This illustrates to what clusters each alteration is estimated to belong.
-This matrix is perfect for you to go through the data set yorself to see if there are any contradictions in the data set.
+This matrix is perfect for you to go through the data set yourself to see if there are any contradictions in the data set.
 Make sure you understand the connection between this table and the final phylogenetic trees.

 <img src="https://github.com/NatalieKAndersson/DEVOLUTION/blob/master/Tumor1_cluster.PNG" width="500"> <img src="https://github.com/NatalieKAndersson/DEVOLUTION/blob/master/Tumor1_allocation.PNG" width="400">